HellsJanitor/28-Alphas-Later/README.md

 *** FEATURES ***

+"Starter" items are now in a backpack, found in slot 2 of your toolbelt.
+Open it with your primary action (LMB by default on PC)

+The starter quest is now just "place bedroll", which you'll receive on opening the starter backpack.

 The player is permanently infected, with no cure, and the infection persists through death.

 Headshots ONLY.
 Zombies can only be damaged/killed with headshots, or with fire, or with explosives.